by April Renee, Financial Advisor and inaugural WER member

 I was tired of being lonely and afraid and numb.

-When I started training with my Women’s Empowerment Ride team I wasn’t sure what, if any, results I might see.
+When I started training with the WER team I wasn’t sure what, if any, results I might see.
 I had disappointed myself in the past by giving up when things got too difficult.
 I felt as though I wasn’t strong enough, or capable of reaching a physical goal, especially with something that I found to be so intimidating as mountain biking.
 I wondered if I really could ride 100 miles through the desert on this intimidating White Rim Trail.
 What if all the other ladies could and I were stuck out there riding in the truck?
 It never occurred to me that what I needed was a support group and mentors.

 From the first day I set out on my bike with WER I found myself surrounded by a community of women who were there to support and encourage me.
 I was surprised to learn there was a strong network of cycling women in Colorado who seemed more than willing to offer their time and knowledge to help me meet my goals.
 They were all so patient and friendly that I never once felt self-conscious about learning a new skill on my bike or asking a question.
 It felt different learning from this great group of ladies instead of from some guy who didn’t understand what I might be feeling as I peered at the obstacles on the course, or down the steep hill.